How does this medication work? What will it do for me?

-Each hard pink gelatin capsule, with "D50" on the cap and on the body contains danazol 50 mg.
+Each hard pink gelatin capsule, with "D50" on the cap and on the body contains 50 mg of danazol.
 Nonmedicinal ingredients: maize starch, gelatin, lactose monohydrate, magnesium stearate, red iron oxide, talc, and titanium dioxide.
-Bisulfite-, gluten-, sucrose-, and tartrazine-free.

-Each hard bicolour (grey cap/white body) gelatin capsule, with "D100" on the cap and on the body contains danazol 100 mg.
+Each hard bicolour (grey cap/white body) gelatin capsule, with "D100" on the cap and on the body contains 100 mg of danazol.
 Nonmedicinal ingredients: black iron oxide, maize starch, gelatin, lactose monohydrate, magnesium stearate, talc, and titanium dioxide.
-Bisulfite-, gluten-, sucrose-, and tartrazine-free.

-Each hard white gelatin capsule, with "D200" on the cap and on the body contains danazol 200 mg.
-Nonmedicinal ingredients: cornstarch, gelatin, lactose, magnesium stearate, talc, and titanium dioxide.
-Bisulfite-, gluten-, sucrose-, and tartrazine-free.
+Each hard bicolour (orange cap/white body) gelatin capsule, with "D200" on the cap and on the body contains 200 mg of danazol.
+Nonmedicinal ingredients: cornstarch, gelatin, lactose, magnesium stearate, talc, titanium dioxide, red iron oxide and yellow iron oxide.

 How should I use this medication?

 Danazol therapy should be started during menstruation unless a reliable pregnancy test has been performed to ensure that you are not pregnant.
 An effective nonhormonal method of birth control should be used during therapy with danazol.